 Pete Blondin's Blog Posts

-I spend most of my time providing real help to buyers and sellers ...
+I spend most of my time providing real help to buyers ...

 At any point in time thousands of Northern Virginia homes are offered for sale.
 Some are brand new ...
 Others are existing homes.
 The existing homes might be offered on a straight resale basis or with assumable loans.
 Additionally, a few are under foreclosure and available under specific programs for your purchase.
 Regardless of your preference, I'm in a position to help you select and buy the one that best fits your needs.
 When working as your Buyer's Agent, I'm not concerned with which Realty company has listed a property, only that you have a potential interest in it.

 In the Beginning.
 I'll be happy to set an appointment for you to come into my office, or to visit you in your home, to discuss how I can help you find and purchase your next home.
 When we meet, I'll answer your questions and try to establish how far along you are in the Process.
 After that ... if you're not 100% convinced that our approach is the best possible way for you to find a home ...
 I expect you to thank me for my time and say good-bye.
 I'm not in business to make you feel obligated.
 I want to spend my time working with clients who are really interested in having me help them find their next home.